Documentation for Neural NARX

 Perform the Error Reduction Ration algorithm.

-x_train, x_valid : array-like | The input data to be used in identification and validation, respectively. |
+x_train, x_valid : array-like The input data to be used in identification and validation, respectively. y_train, y_valid : array-like The output data to be used in identification and validation, respectively.

-Source code in sysidentpy\utils\generate_data.py
+Source code in sysidentpy/utils/generate_data.py

 get_siso_data(n=5000, colored_noise=False, sigma=0.05, train_percentage=90)